A Guide to Full-Time RV Living in Pennsylvania

 Rules for Camping on Public Land

-Allegheny National Forest is the single national forest in Pennsylvania.
-RV camping there is allowed in the campgrounds, some of which are for dispersed camping.
+Allegheny National Forest is the only national forest in Pennsylvania.
+RV camping is allowed in the campgrounds, some of which are for dispersed camping.
 As with all other federal public land, the limit is 14 days during any 28-day period before you need to move to a new location that is at least 30 miles distant from the previous location.
 RV camping at state parks in Pennsylvania is also allowed in designated areas.

 Full-Time RVing in Philadelphia